USS Pinckney

 The USS Pinckney is named for Cook First Class William Pinckney (1915–1975), who received the Navy Cross for his courageous rescue of a fellow crewmember on board the aircraft carrier Enterprise during the Battle of Santa Cruz.

 Pinckney became the first ever guided missile destroyer to refuel and replenish the Mark Five (MK V) high-performance combatant craft.
-In March 2014 Pinckney broke off from a training mission in the South China Sea to help search for the missing Malaysia Airlines Flight 370.
-Museum quality giclée printed on Hahnemuhle William Turner 310gsm heavy 100% cotton fiber, acid-free, pH neutral archival paper.
-18" x 22" (including 2" borders) with an image size of 14" x 18."
-A wonderful addition to your den or library. |
+In March 2014 Pinckney broke off from a training mission in the South China Sea to help search for the missing Malaysia Airlines Flight 370. |

 Marine artist and 20 year veteran Adam Koltz has served aboard several classes of navy ships.
 Adam's attention to detail stems from his intimate knowledge of ships and his passion for accuracy.
 His understanding of the interaction of ships with the natural forces of wind and water gives his images life and vitality.
 Adam uses pen and ink as well as watercolor, and depicts the vessel on a chart with historical or current significance.
 Adam's prints make special gifts for Departing COs, Promotions, Retirements, Spouses and Special Friends.